 The enumeration of James Harward’s household from the 1790-1830 census records opens up several avenues of research:

-- First, a marriage record prior to 1790 for James Harward is sought.
+- First, a marriage record prior to 1790 for James Harward should be sought.

 - If a marriage record is found, pursue potential father candidates through probate records.